 Then restart the zigbee2mqtt service.

-When I installed the dimmer, it started pulsing Blue and I clicked on Permit join (All) in Zigbee2MQTT to get the dimmer to pair with the coordinator.
+in Zigbee2MQTT to get the dimmer to pair with the coordinator.
 There are a number of issues reported in the Inovelli Forums about the radio performance of this model of dimmer.
 I did end up connecting a 9ft USB extension cable to my Zigbee dongle which resolved any issues I was having.

 Zigbee2MQTT provides a default ‘friendly name’ for each device based on its device-id.
 I have renamed all of my devices in Zigbee2MQTT to by actually friendly.
-So for example, the dimmer near by bedroom stairs is called SFO-MBED-INOVELLI-STAIRS-DIMMER.
+So for example, the dimmer near by bedroom stairs is called SFO-MBED-INOVELLI-STAIRS-DIMMER

 The VZM31-SN dimmer has an extensive set of parameters (properties) that can be set.
 You can see a list of the parameters in the Inovelli VZM31-SN manual.